Cheerleading is a physically demanding sport and is gaining popularity for both young girls and boys.

 Here are some of the most common ways that these impressive athletes get hurt.

 When the brain is jolted inside the skull, it can cause acute and long-term damage.
-Concussions are common during stunts for both the flyers and the team members at the base.
+Cheerleading concussions are common during stunts for both the flyers and the team members at the base.

 Sometimes, cheerleaders fall from a high-flying stunt and hit their heads on the ground.
 Cheerleaders at the base of a stunt are at risk of being kicked in the head.
 Falling flyers can also land on cheerleaders below, causing multiple injuries.